-Our authorized capital stock consists of 100,000,000 shares of common stock and 5,882,352 shares of preferred stock, no par value.
-Our board of directors has approved, subject to shareholder approval, an increase in our authorized shares of common stock from 100,000,000 to 200,000,000.
-The increase in our authorized shares of our common stock will be presented to our shareholders for approval at our next annual meeting of shareholders.
+Our authorized capital stock consists of 200,000,000 shares of common stock and 5,882,352 shares of preferred stock, no par value.
 Immediately prior to this offering, we had 73,492,906 shares of common stock issued and outstanding and no shares of preferred stock issued and outstanding.